EricRovell/rational/README.md

   ```
 </details>

-#### Sign in fractional inputs
+#### Fractional input sign

-Fractional inputs unlike ratio allow specify integral part.
-That complicates determining the sign of Rational number.

-Integral part if specified determines the sign of output no matter what sign have numerator and denominator:
+Fractional inputs unlike ratio allow to specify an integral part.
+That complicates determining the sign of the Rational number.
+If specified integral part determines the output sign no matter what sign the numerator and the denominator have:

 ```js
 rational("-1 2/3").sign   // -> -1